Pashtun tribes: History

 In the 16th century, Taj Khan Karrani of the Karlani tribe founded the Karrani dynasty, the last dynasty to rule the Bengal Sultanate.
 Several Karlani clans served in the Mughal army.
 The Bhopal State, in the present-day Madhya Pradesh state of Central India, was founded in 1723 by Dost Mohammad Khan Mirazikhel.
 He was from the Orakzai clan of the Karlani tribe, and was a mercenary in the Mughal army.
 After his death in 1728, his descendants, the Nawabs of Bhopal, continued ruling the state until Hamidullah Khan, the last sovereign nawab of the dynasty, officially acceded the state to India in 1949.

-Ahmad Shah Durrani of the Sadozai clan سدوزائی یا سدھنof the Abdali tribe (now known as "Durrani" after him) established the Durrani Empire in 1747 with its capital at Kandahar.
+Ahmad Shah Durrani of the Sadozai clan, branch of the Popalzai, which was part of the Abdali tribe (now known as "Durrani") established the Durrani Empire in 1747 with its capital at Kandahar.
 Ahmad Shah adopted the title Durr-e Durrānī ("pearl of pearls" or "pearl of the age"), and the name of his tribe Abdali was changed to "Durrani" after him.
 Ahmad Shah is now regarded as the founder of the modern state of Afghanistan.
 He controlled areas from Khorasan in the west up to Kashmir and Delhi in the east, and from the Amu Darya in the north up to the Arabian Sea in the south.
 It was the second-greatest Muslim empire in the second half of the 18th century, surpassed in size only by the Ottoman Empire.

 In 1826, Dost Mohammad Khan, of the Barakzai clan of the Durrani tribe, founded the Barakzai dynasty centered at Kabul.
 The Barakzai dynasty ruled present-day Afghanistan until 1973 when Mohammed Zahir Shah, the last Barakzai king, was overthrown in a bloodless coup by his own cousin Mohammed Daoud Khan.
 The coup ended the Barakzai kingdom and established the Republic of Afghanistan (1973–1978).
 The current heir apparent and crown prince of the Barakzai kingdom (23 July 2007 – present) is Ahmad Shah Khan.

 During the Delhi Sultanate era, the Pashtun Lodi dynasty replaced the Turkic rulers in North India.
 Some ruled from the Bengal Sultanate.
 Majority Pashtuns fought the Safavids and Mughals before obtaining an independent state in the early 18th century, which began with a successful revolution by Mirwais Hotak followed by conquests of Ahmad Shah Durrani.
 During the 19th and early 20th century, the Barakzai dynasty found itself involved perforce between an Anglo-Russian military and diplomatic confrontation known as the "Great Game".
 Pashtuns are the largest dominion ethnic group in Afghanistan and ruled as the dominant ethno-linguistic group for over 300 years.